dineshbalani/Computer-Vision/HW1-Filters/README.md

-An OpenCV program to do the following things:
+An OpenCV python program to do the following things:

 1.Perform Histogram Equalization on the given input image.
 2.Perform Low-Pass, High-Pass and Deconvolution on the given input image.